Professor Kristyn Gorton

 Profile

-I have published extensively on film and television, particularly on feminist media studies, emotion and affect, British television history, and discourses on care in contemporary culture.
+I have published extensively on film and television, particularly on feminist media studies, emotion and affect, British television history, melodrama, and discourses on care in contemporary culture.

 Responsibilities